tinne26/kage-desk/docs/tutorials/intro/02_shader_setup.md

 We have a few input vectors of different sizes that we are ignoring for the moment, and one output `vec4`.
 That output vector is the color of the pixel!
 The vector has the four components that you may expect: red, green, blue and alpha.

 Vectors in Kage are made of `float` values, which are 32-bit precision.
-This means that unlike `color.RGBA`, `vec4` color values are expected in the [0, 1] range instead of [0, 255].
+In Golang we have both `float64` and `float32`; in kage we only have `float`.
+Using float values also means that unlike `color.RGBA`, `vec4` components are expected in the [0, 1] range (instead of [0, 255]).
 Keep this in mind because it's very easy to accidentally mix it up!
 If you use values outside that range in the returned color, they will be clamped to 0 - 1.

 These vector types are actually quite cool, and you can do many weird operations with them:
 ```Golang